Capitalism, Race, and Class: The Case of McDonald’s

 In this lecture, Dr. Chatelain explains how the history of American art, maps, and visual culture can be our best tools for understanding race and racism in America.

 Marcia Chatelain is currently a Professor of History and African American Studies at Georgetown University in Washington, D.C.
 Previously, she was a Reach for Excellence Assistant Professor of Honors and African American Studies at the University of Oklahoma in Norman.
 She is a scholar of African-American life and culture, and her first book South Side Girls: Growing up in the Great Migration (Duke University Press, 2015) reimagined the mass exodus of black Southerners to the urban North from the perspective of girls and teenage women.
-Her latest book, Franchise: The Golden Arches in Black America (Liveright/W.W.
-Norton, 2020) examines the intersection of the post-1968 civil rights struggle and the rise of fast-food industry.
+She won a 2021 Pulitzer Prize for her latest book, Franchise: The Golden Arches in Black America (Liveright/W.W.
+Norton, 2020) which examines the intersection of the post-1968 civil rights struggle and the rise of fast-food industry.
 Franchise was chosen as a New York Times Critics’ Top 10 Book and the Hagley Prize for Best Book in Business History.
 In 2016, the Chronicle of Higher Education named Marcia a Top Influencer in Higher Education in recognition of her curation of #FergusonSyllabus, a response to the crisis in Ferguson, Missouri in 2014.
 She is a 2019 Andrew Carnegie Fellow.
 Chatelain also served on the Georgetown University Working Group on Slavery, Memory, and Reconciliation, and is a renowned voice on universities, slavery, and reparations.